Judith Glynn is a prolific writer. Some of her articles are below. She’s a member of ARIA, the Association of Rhode Island Authors.

 Personal Essay — Now recently retired, I’m reflective and forgiving of my father.
 I feel deep compassion for his life ravaged by alcohol.
 Today, I recognize his absence had empowered me to lead a fulfilled life, one I love, minus his harmful, hands-on presence.
 And it’s a life he made possible.

 When the Atlantic crashes against the Cliffs of Moher with such force it mimics a thunder clap and, slightly inland, a cow moos in the pitch-black night, both sounds complement the rural landscape of Doolin.
-But it’s the feisty, toe-tapping tunes drifting from the doorways and up the narrow chimneys of four pubs that put this musical village in the big leagues.
+But it’s the feisty, toe-tapping tunes drifting from the doorways and up the narrow chimneys of four pubs that set this musical village apart.

 At its inception centuries ago, ginja was used for digestive purposes.
 Eventually the sweet liqueur made its way to wealthy clients, then into fado establishments.
 Today the drink enjoys record popularity and is sold everywhere.